HHS/simpler-grants-gov/documentation/milestones/individual_milestones/api_planning.md

       - 30 million requests per month
       - Average request size 16KB
       - Average response size 64KB

+#### Ongoing metrics

+The following metrics should be tracked about the tools selected within this metric:

+1. API framework metrics
+   1. Days since last patch or minor release
+   2. Number of GitHub stars on main repository

 ### Destination for live updating metrics
 <!-- Required -->